grafana/loki/docs/sources/logql/_index.md

 - [Labels Format Expression](#Labels-Format-Expression)
 - [Unwrap Expression](#Unwrap-Expression)

+The [unwrap Expression](#Unwrap-Expression) is a special expression that should only be used within metric queries.

 #### Line Filter Expression

 The line filter expression is used to do a distributed `grep` over the aggregated logs from the matching log streams.